raydiak/Inline-Lua/README.md

 ## Requirements

-Lua 5.1 and LuaJIT are currently the only supported versions.
+Any Rakudo backend with a NativeCall implementation is expected to work, but testing has only been done under MoarVM on x86-64 Linux.

+Compatible with Lua 5.1 and LuaJIT.
+Support for other versions of Lua is planned.

 To use LuaJIT, set the environment variable PERL6_LUA_RAW_VERSION to the string "jit".

-Support for other versions of Lua is planned, as well as more convenient ways to switch between them.

-Any Rakudo backend with a NativeCall implementation is expected to work, but testing has only been done under MoarVM on x86-64 Linux.
+If you wish to do so from within your Perl script, add a "BEGIN {
+%\*ENV<PERL6_LUA_RAW_VERSION> = 'jit' }" block before loading Inline::Lua.

+Alternatively, PERL6_LUA_RAW_LIBRARY may be set to an explicit path or library name, in which case PERL6_LUA_RAW_VERSION is ignored.

 ## Status